Our tips for better breast health will make you look – and feel – great!

 As any runner knows, physical activity makes breasts bounce up, down and all around.
 For this, reason, a good sports bra is essential.
 Breasts have no muscle, and without proper support, the skin and Cooper’s ligaments near the breast which give them their size and shape can break down and cause sagging.
 Once those ligaments stretch out, they don’t get back into shape.

 No matter what size your breasts are, you should always wear a sports bra while running or exercising.
+This is a better breast health tip that anyone can implement.
 There are different kinds, from compression bras, which press the breasts closer to the chest to restrict movement; encapsulation bras with cups to support each breast, and best of all, combination bras, which offer both compression and encapsulation.
 For maximum support, avoid spaghetti strap bras and go for racer backed or thick-strapped bras instead.

 Overall, your sports bra should feel a bit tighter than your everyday one, but you should be able to breathe deeply and comfortably.
 Oh – and it’s a good idea to ensure that only natural dyes are used in your sports bra (remember point 2, above!).